ultra-am-gigabyte/ultra-am-gigabyte.github.io/README.md

 supported bowsers: internet explorer 9 brawe, firefox, chrome, supermium.
 -------------------------------------------------
-the site has many versions its connected to waybach machine but yeah it works the date bar is removed!
+the site has many versions its connected to wayback machine but yeah it works the date bar is removed!
 -------------------------------------------------